WilianKrinke/WilianKrinke/README.md

 </table>

 <h2><strong>What am I studying today?</strong></h2>
-<p>Specification of Information Systems, Project Management in Computing and Analytical Intelligence in Neobusiness in addition to Bootcamp NodeJs.</p>
+<p>Fundamentals of BigData, Information Systems Projects, and Education, Identity and Solidarity in addition to Bootcamp NodeJs.</p>
 <p>Dedicating yourself to college affairs</p>